Marvel's Netflix television series: Jessica Jones (2015–2019)

 Melissa Rosenberg is Jessica Jones creator and showrunner.

-Jessica Jones suffers from post-traumatic stress disorder, so she opens her own detective agency to help people.
+Jessica Jones has post-traumatic stress disorder, so she opens her own detective agency to help people.
 She begins to put her life back together after her encounter with Kilgrave, taking on a new case that makes her reluctantly confront her past.

 In November 2013, Melissa Rosenberg was announced as the writer and executive producer of the series, and the following March, Loeb stated that filming would begin after Daredevil.
 In December 2014, Krysten Ritter was cast as Jessica Jones in the series.
 A second season was ordered on January 17, 2016, and a third on April 12, 2018.
 Scott Reynolds joined Rosenberg as co-showrunner for the third season.

 The first season, which debuted in its entirety on November 20, 2015, features references to the events and characters of The Avengers and co-stars Mike Colter as Luke Cage before he headlined his own series.
 Rosario Dawson reprises her Daredevil role of Claire Temple, as does Royce Johnson in his role of Brett Mahoney.
 The second season, which was released on March 8, 2018, sees Elden Henson reprise his role of Franklin "Foggy" Nelson, as well as Rob Morgan as Turk Barrett, and Tijuana Ricks as Thembi Wallace.
 The third season was released on June 14, 2019.
 Both the second and third seasons reference the events of Captain America: Civil War (2016), including mentions of the Raft prison.